 Your minimum income floor level is calculated as follows:

-- The number of hours you would be expected to work each week.
-This depends on your personal circumstances, for example you’d be expected to work fewer hours if you have caring responsibilities or you’re disabled.
+- The number of hours you are expected to work each week.
+This can be up to 35 hours a week, depending on your personal circumstances.
+For example, you’d be expected to work fewer hours if you have caring responsibilities or you’re disabled.